andy-maier/easy-server/docs/usage.rst

 Installation
 ------------

-The following command installs the **secure-server-access** package and its prerequisite packages into the active Python environment:
+The following command installs the **easy-server** package and its prerequisite packages into the active Python environment:

 .. code-block:: bash

-    $ pip install secure-server-access
+    $ pip install easy-server

 .. _`Server definition files`: